MicrosoftLearning/AI-102-AIEngineer/Instructions/14-bot-composer.md

 ### Update Bot Framework Composer

 You're going to use the Bot Framework Composer to create your bot.
-This tools is updated regularly, so let's make sure you have the latest versions installed.
+This tools is updated regularly, so let's make sure you have the latest version installed.

 > **Note**: Updates may include changes to the user interface that affect the instructions in this exercise.